postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-power-automate.md

 [![enter text](https://assets.postman.com/postman-docs/58858318.png)](https://assets.postman.com/postman-docs/58858318.png)

 Once this is done, click on `Create Flow` on the top-right corner.
-Once your flow has been created, you will be needing the webhook URL generated by Flow.
+Once your flow has been created, you will be needing the webhook URL generated by Microsoft Power Automate.
 To obtain that, click on the `Request` trigger and you will find your generated webhook URL.

 [![generated webhook URL](https://assets.postman.com/postman-docs/58858329.png)](https://assets.postman.com/postman-docs/58858329.png)